Jackass: The Movie: Production

 After the success and popularity of the Jackass TV series, Johnny Knoxville was approached by the producers to make the show into a feature film.
 Initially, he rejected the idea as he did not understand the concept, thinking the production company would get Hollywood actors to portray the cast.
-He later agreed when both Jeff Tremaine and Spike Jonze explained it will be a "naughtier version" of the TV series.
+He later agreed when both Jeff Tremaine and Spike Jonze explained it would be a "naughtier version" of the TV series.

 Bits that were filmed, but were ultimately cut from the theatrical and home media releases include Gene LeBell choking the cast out one by one; Ryan Dunn getting sprayed by bear mace in the face by Bam Margera; Wee Man skating while being dressed as a penis; Preston Lacy getting "fat fuck" trimmed in his hair by cinematographer Dimitry Elyashkevich with hair clippers; Dave England posing as a caricature sketch artist to draw inappropriate drawings; Steve-O pouring beer in his anus with a garden hose (which was later retooled and redone in Jackass Number Two as the "Butt Chug"); Chris Pontius and Dave England putting a bicycle lock around a crew member's neck; and Ehren McGhehey, Ryan Dunn, Chris Pontius, and Mat Hoffman wakeboarding with BMXs attached to the wakeboards.
 Some of these deleted bits are briefly shown in the credits or the making of Jackass: The Movie.
 Dave England uploaded the caricature sketch artist bit on his YouTube channel, but it was removed for violating the community guidelines.
 He then re-posted it on his personal website.

 The original plan for the "Butt X-Ray" stunt was for someone to insert a cellphone up their anus and then receive a call, but it was later changed to a toy car.
 A scene that was planned but never got filmed due to financial reasons was a stunt in which Chris Pontius would dress up as the devil and go to a Pentecostal church where they handle live snakes.